dschultz-mo/northern-trail/README.md

 ## Installation Instructions

-Follow the lab exercise workbook at <TBD> to install this app, modify the code to define, publish and subscribe to platform events.
+Follow the lab exercise workbook at https://salesforce.quip.com/RFAsAqBxxbLI to install this app, modify the code to define, publish and subscribe to platform events.

 There is a companion app, **Northern Trail Manufacturing**, deployed on [Heroku](https://dws-nto-manufacturing.herokuapp.com/) that works alongside this app, communicating using Salesforce Platform Events.
 The lab exercise workbook includes instructions on how to use the Manufacturing app.